|Monday, August 9, 2004, 12:30 PM (CDT)||FOR IMMEDIATE RELEASE|

 for free X509 digital certificates

 From first notification at the Advanced Computing Systems Association USENIX Annual Tech 2004 Conference in Boston, MA on June 30, 2004, the EDIGuys, who are always on the “leading edge” of EDI, E-commerce, and B2B IT technologies, completed the process to become a “Community-Oriented Certificate Authority” (CA).
-They are the first CAcert assurer in Minnesota and (with satellite offices in Vermont [Bridport], Ohio [Toledo], and California [Palm Springs]) are beginning to extend the community.
+They are the first CAcert assurer in Minnesota and are beginning to extend the community (with satellite offices in California [Cathedral City], South Dakota [Sioux Falls], Ohio [Toledo], and Vermont [Bridport]).

 With reference to the Boston Tea Party, Larry Boatman, Emeritus EDIGuys Managing Partner for Internet Information and Networking Services says, “Yet another unnecessary business tax is ripe for the chopping block!”
 And, Dean Stynsberg, EDIGuys Managing Partner for Mapping and Forms, chimes in, “Before CAcert, there was no alternative to commercial CAs, who in exploiting their de facto oligopoly over the digital certificates market, charged thousands of dollars for simple text files that cost essentially nothing to create!”